snonux/gogios/README.md

 * `StateDir`: Specifies the directory where Gogios stores its persistent state in a `state.json` file.
 * `Checks`: Defines a list of checks to be performed, with each check having a unique name, plugin path, and arguments.

 Adjust the configuration file according to your needs, specifying the checks you want Gogios to perform.
 For remote checks, use the `check_nrpe` plugin.
-You also need to have the NRPE server set up correctly on the target host (out of scope of this document).
+You also need to have the NRPE server set up correctly on the target host (out of scope for this document).

 The `state.json` file mentioned above keeps track of the monitoring state and check results between Gogios runs, enabling Gogios to only send email notifications when there are changes in the check status.